Here are a few answers to our most common questions

 How long does it take to have a First Steps® (FS), Next Steps™ (NS) or Advanced Steps (AS) facilitated conversation?

-Typically, a FS® conversation takes 45-60 mins.
+Typically, a FS® conversation takes 45-60 minutes including creation of an AD.
 Generally, to complete a NS™ or AS conversation will take around 60+ minutes.
 Prepping for the conversation, finalizing and processing of documents and referrals adds time.
 Number of individuals in conversation and conversation dynamics will affect time element also.

 The entire conversation, however, does not have to occur in one setting.
 Strategies to decrease time and utilize available resources for various components of the conversation are shared during the Design & Implementation phase of a robust ACP program being initiated in an organization and to a lesser degree during facilitator course.
 Facilitator courses are designed for skill building vs. design of processes.

 An online tool is being built that will assist in gathering the information in the Exploratory Phase of a conversation ahead of meeting with an individual to assist them with clarifying what care they want or don’t want.
 This will decrease the 1:1 time needed for the full conversation.

 What is the benefit to including an ACP Facilitator in a conversation?